-Programme Amendment and Withdrawals during the coronavirus outbreak
+Programme Amendment and Withdrawals during and after the coronavirus outbreak

 Thank you to all colleagues for your incredible efforts to adapt teaching and learning in ways that have meant our current and prospective students are able to, and will continue to be able to engage effectively with their taught programme and receive a high quality learning experience.

-With continued government announcements and changing circumstances we know that colleagues remain keen to consider a range of possibilities and embed the creative and innovative approaches into planned teaching and learning portfolios for this and future sessions, with the likely scenario of some on-campus activity and online delivery for some time to come.
-In recognition of this, following a recent review of current interim approval processes by TLG Executive we will largely retain the same flexible interim model, including keeping in place the Interim programme amendment matrix, with a further review planned in September 2021.
+With changing circumstances, we know that colleagues remain keen to consider a range of possibilities and embed the creative and innovative approaches into planned teaching and learning portfolios for this and future sessions, with the likely scenario of some on-campus activity and online delivery for some time to come.
+In recognition of this, we will largely retain the same flexible interim model, including keeping in place the Interim programme amendment matrix, with a further reviews taking place during 2022/23.

-One key change for this session is that our usual approving deadlines will be reinstated as follows (or the equivalent minus 6 months from the start date for programmes commencing later than September 2021):
+One key change is that our usual approving deadlines will be reinstated as follows (or the equivalent minus 6 months from the start date for programmes commencing later than September 2021):

 - 31 March undergraduate taught programmes

 It is critical that we comply with CMA, and these deadlines enable us to ensure offer letters and accompanying documentation are as accurate as they can be in providing offer-holders with material information in a durable format.

 Any amendments considered essential after these dates can still be considered but there must be liaison between school and faculty before approval is given.
 Please consult your Faculty Teaching and Learning Officer to ensure that the correct process is followed and to determine that there is a strong and clear rationale for making a late change.
 This collaboration will also ensure that appropriate advice from legal can be obtained where necessary, will mitigate any increased risk and assures us that we remain compliant with CMA and OFS.
 Teaching and Learning Delivery (TLD) are happy to support colleagues when considering late amendments.